dahuatechnologies/dahuatechnologies/README.md

 ---

-## The 3D Evox AI Academic Core System By Teacher Zaita (PHD in Computer Science AI)
+## The 3D Evox AI Academic Core System By Zaita PHD in Computer Science AI

 ---